UjoQurius/ujoqurius.github.io/vulnlab/machines/forgotten/index.md

 ## Getting root

 From the post-exploitation enumeration above, we identified a potential privilege escalation vector.
 We have a write access as root in docker to a shared folder with a host.
 What we can do here is to create a SUID binary.
 There is a famous way to exploit this by copying a `/bin/bash` to the folder, modifying it to be owned by root and giving it a SUID bits.
-However, this does never works on Debian (at least in my experience), because Debian seems to drop SUID privileges off the `bash` or `sh` commands.
-We'll do something different.
+However, we'll do something different.

 What we can do is to write a small C binary that will attempt to write a public SSH key into the root's `autorized_keys` file.